• Skip to main content

 19 June 2013 by Gramilano Leave a Comment

 The National Portrait Gallery has announced the winner of the BP Portrait Award 2013.
-The prestigious first prize was won by 57-year-old artist Susanne du Toit, for Pieter, a powerful painting of … [Read more...] about Susanne du Toit wins this year’s BP Portrait Award with ‘Pieter’
+The prestigious first prize was won by 57-year-old artist Susanne du Toit, for Pieter, a powerful painting of her … [Read more...] about Susanne du Toit wins this year’s BP Portrait Award with ‘Pieter’

 Next Page »